Spaggel/TubeChecker/README.md

 - Click the playlist icon on any channel row to open that channel's video history.
 - The same retry controls are available scoped to just that channel.

+### Importing and exporting channels

+- Click **Export** on the Channels page to download a JSON snapshot of all your configured channels.
+- Click **Import** and select a previously exported file to restore channels on a new instance.
+Channels that already exist are skipped, so importing is safe to run more than once.

 ### Jellyfin integration

 1. In **Settings**, enter your Jellyfin URL and API key.